maqifrnswa/DecodingPrimer/index.md

 ## Steps to decode/decrypt a message
 Now that we get the "building blocks" for encoding, we can approach decoding!
 1. Do you have characters in the format you expect?
 For daily codes the game Ingress, your final code will be of the format: aaa##keyword###aa, that is 5 digits and the rest letters.
 So do you have 5 numbers and the rest letters?
 If so, use the **cipher** decryption methods above to translate and substitute until you have the solution.
 You may need a **password** to use some decryption methods (e.g., Vigenere), which may be hidden somewhere else.
 1. If you don't have the right/expected characters, you can try decoding the message using the **coding** schemes listed above.
-Manipulating it should give you something which characters and numbers expected.
+Manipulating it should give you something with characters and numbers as expected.
 1. Go to step 1 until there is a solution.

 ### Example